One of the most fundamental aspects of parenthood is raising grateful children.

 - Explain the gratitude journal will serve as a reminder of all of their blessings when some days don’t go as planned.

-Here are great reads that can guide you along this important parenting principle.
+Here are great reads that can guide you along with this important parenting principle.

 - Raising Grateful Kids in an Entitled World– by Kristen Welch